-France urged to reject Le Pen in French presidential vote run-off
+France urged to reject Le Pen in presidential vote run-off

 "I promise you, extremism can only bring unhappiness and division to France," he said, describing the National Front as a party of "violence" and "intolerance."

 "We have to choose what is preferable for our country, and I am not going to rejoice.
-Abstention is not in my genes, especially when an extremist party is close to power." he said.
+Abstention is not in my genes, especially when an extremist party is close to power," he said.
 "There is no other choice but to vote against the far right."

 He argued that Le Pen's economic and social programs would bankrupt the country, particularly if France dropped the euro as its currency, as the far-right leader has threatened.

-The Socialist Party's candidate, Benoît Hamon, also warned against a Le Pen victory.
+The Socialist Party's candidate, Benoit Hamon, also warned against a Le Pen victory.
 "I appeal to you in the strongest terms to beat the National Front by voting for Emmanuel Macron, even though he is not part of the Left," Hamon wrote on Twitter.

-Hamon secured just 6.4% of the vote, a disastrous showing for the Socialist Party.
+Hamon secured just 6.4% of the vote, a disastrous showing for the Socialist Party, whose candidate Francois Hollande won the presidency in 2012 but whose popularity has sunk during his term.

 French Prime Minister Bernard Cazeneuve tweeted his support for Macron, calling on voters to back him in the second round "to combat the National Front's disastrous project to take France backwards and to divide the French people."